Examining the NCAA’s aggressive push for federal NIL laws

 Ted Cruz’s NIL legislation (Unnamed)

-Sponsors: Sens.
-Ted Cruz (R-Texas)
+Sponsors: Sen. Ted Cruz (R-Texas)

 Along with a section focused on liability – all but granting the NCAA an antitrust exemption – the proposed legislation states athletes are not employees and includes a state law preemption.
 The proposed bill ensures states are barred from enacting laws on compensation, employment status, athlete eligibility or NIL.

-The state law preemption is striking because Cruz resides in a state that has recently enacted a new, school-friendly NIL law that football coaches outside the state believe gives Lone Star schools a competitive advantage.
+The state law preemption is striking because Cruz resides in a state that has enacted a school-friendly NIL law that football coaches outside the state believe gives Lone Star schools a competitive advantage.
 Cruz endorses negating that perceived advantage.

 “Notwithstanding any other provision of Federal or State law, a student-athlete shall not be considered an employee of an institution, conference, or interstate intercollegiate athletic association for purposes of (or as a basis for imposing liability on or awarding damages or other monetary relief under) any Federal or State law based on the student-athlete’s participation in, or status as a member of, any varsity sports team,” the bill states.